katsulon/fil_rouge/README.md

 - [ ] Additional features?

 ## Dependencies
 - **CMake**: for building the project.
-Minimum version 3.1 required.
+Minimum version 3.12 required.
+- **ImGui-SFML v2.5**: Binds Dear ImGui to SFML.
+It therefore itself has the following dependencies:
-- **SFML 2.5.1**: multimedia API, mostly used for graphics right now
+    - **SFML >= 2.5.0**: multimedia API, used for graphics
+    - **Dear ImGui >= 1.80**: GUI library

+CMakeLists have been configured to directly fetch the git repository of dependencies with FetchContent so normally dependencies should be integrated into build automatically.

 ## Possible future plan
 - Sprite Movement